simple-registry/simple-registry/doc/reference/metrics.md

 # Metrics Reference

-Simple-Registry exposes Prometheus metrics at the `/metrics` endpoint.
+Angos exposes Prometheus metrics at the `/metrics` endpoint.

 ---